EXTRACT KITS ARE MADE FRESH WEEKLY

 Amercian Pale Ale – A moderate to high hop beer showing a citrusy American hop profile.
 The clean malt character supports the hop bitterness.

-Blue-eyed Belgian Blonde – A moderate strength golden ale that has a subtle Belgian complexity, slighly sweer flavor and dry finish.
+Blue-eyed Belgian Blonde – A moderate strength golden ale that has a subtle Belgian complexity, slightly sweet flavor and dry finish; replace the yeast with a Farmhouse and make the Farmer’s Daughter.

 Belgian Dubbel – Dark amber to copper in color, this medium to full bodied beer has a creamy white head.
 Malty sweet on the palate, yet finishes dry.

-Belgian Trippel – This higher alcohol ale (7.5-9.5%!) has a mildy fruity aroma, long lasting creamy white head, low hop character and a dry finish.
+Belgian Trippel – This higher alcohol ale (7.5-9.5%!) has a mildly fruity aroma, long lasting creamy white head, low hop character and a dry finish.

-Dave’s Belgian Wit – A moderately sweet beer with hints of bitter orange peel and hints of coriander.
-A refreshing drink.
+Dave’s Belgian Wit – A moderately sweet beer with hints of bitter orange peel and coriander; a refreshing drink, easiest kit to make!

-Belgian Saison – Slightly fruity with effervesence, this saison is thirst quenching.
-It requires a brewer’s patience to finish out properly.
-Adapted from Tom Foley’s Saison recipe.
+Belgian Saison – Slightly fruity and thirst quenching.
+It requires a brewer’s patience to finish out properly; adapted from Tom Foley’s Saison recipe.

-Belgian Wheat – Pleasant sweetness, refreshingly crisp and tart finish.
-Low wheat flavor, easy drinking beer.
+Belgian Wheat – Pleasant sweetness, refreshingly crisp and tart finish; easy drinking beer.

 Blitzkreig Hop IPA – An American IPA with a smooth, medium light to medium-bodied mouth feel with intense hop aroma and flavor associated with American hops.
 Recipe courtesy of Outta Hand Brews (Joe and Matt)

-Dunkelweizen – A moderately dark, spicy, fuity, malty, refreshing wheat beer.
-Banana notes from the Weihenstephen yeast.
+Dunkelweizen – A moderately dark, spicy, fruity, malty wheat beer with banana notes from the Weihenstephen yeast.
 Easy drinking session ale.

-Irish Stout – A dark, roasty, nearly black stout with a medium body and dry finish.
+Irish Stout – A dark, roasty, nearly black stout with a medium body and dry finish yum!

-Liquid Percocet (a strong Belgian) – This unique hand crafted strong Belgian style will make you warm all over.
+Liquid Percocet (a strong Belgian) – This unique hand-crafted strong Belgian style will make you warm all over.
 Created by Tom Foley, this ale has high ABV% (8-11%) and deep rich color that makes this a nice relaxer after a hard day.
+Plan to give this one up to one full year to mature.

 Oatmeal Stout – A very dark, medium bodied, roasty, malty ale with the creamy compliment of the oats steeped with the specialty grains.
-Won second place in a local clone contest.
+Joyce won second place in a local clone contest when she was just learning to brew!

 Pumpkin Ale (seasonal) – This rich, smooth pumpkin ale has a nice sweetness and light spice of cinnamon, cloves and nutmeg.
-This recipe’s spices were dialed down to give the brewer the option to up the spice flavors they like.
-Goes excellent with turkey.
-Takes time to finish out the sweetness from the honey and it gets better with age.
+This recipe’s spices were dialed down to give the brewer the option to up the spice flavors as they like.
+Goes excellent with turkey dinner, so make this one with enough time to finish out the sweetness from the honey as it gets better with age!